slds-lmu/grouped_feat_imp_and_effects/README.md

 install_github("nickseedorff/totalvis")
 ```

-Alternatively, we also provide a custom docker image for this paper at https://hub.docker.com/repository/docker/quayau/rstudio_paper_grouped_imp.
+Alternatively, we also provide a custom [docker image](https://hub.docker.com/repository/docker/quayau/rstudio_paper_grouped_imp) for this paper.
 First, install docker and then build the image (Dockerfile is provided):
 ```
 docker build -t gimp .